-- The task of pursuing the goals of adequate shelter for all and sustainable human settlements development, in the face of increasing global economic interaction, necessitates international cooperation of public and private institutions operating in the area of human settlements development, whereby resources, information and capacities are pooled for a more effective response to human settlements problems. - 156.
-The Habitat Agenda constitutes a new framework for international cooperation.
-It should ensure comprehensive implementation, follow-up and assessment of the outcome of this Conference, together with the results of other recent United Nations conferences where they are related to human settlements, particularly the World Summit for Children, the United Nations Conference on Environment and Development, the World Conference on Human Rights, the World Conference on Natural Disaster Reduction, the Global Conference on the Sustainable Development of Small Island Developing States, the World Summit for
+155. The task of pursuing the goals of adequate shelter for all and sustainable human settlements development, in the face of increasing global economic interaction, necessitates international cooperation of public and private institutions operating in the area of human settlements development, whereby resources, information and capacities are pooled for a more effective response to human settlements problems.

-Social Development, the International Conference on Population and Development, and the Fourth World Conference on Women.
-This will require a better coordination and collaboration between multilateral and bilateral partners and joint programming, leading to increased and more effective cooperation between UNCHS and other entities within and outside the United Nations system.
+156. The Habitat Agenda constitutes a new framework for international cooperation.
+It should ensure comprehensive implementation. follow-up and assessment of the outcome of this Conference, together with the results of other recent United Nations conferences where they are related to human settlements, particularly the World Summit for Children, the United Nations Conference on Environment and Development, the World Conference on Human Rights, the World Conference on Natural Disaster Reduction, the Global Conference on the Sustainable Development of Small Island Developing States, the World Summit for Social Development, the International Conference on Population and Development, and the Fourth World Conference on Women.
+This will require better coordination and cooperation between multilateral and bilateral partners and joint programming, leading to increased and more effective cooperation between UNCHS and other entities within and outside the United Nations system.

-- 157. The UN family of agencies, including the Bretton Woods institutions, the regional and sub-regional development banks and funds and bilateral support agencies should: - (a) establish, and strengthen where appropriate, cooperative mechanisms to integrate sustainable human settlement development in their policies, programmes and operations; - (b) establish and strengthen partnerships with international associations of local authorities and with all other stake holders to achieve the goals of the Conference; - (c) develop activities aimed at strengthening the capacity of local authorities; - (d) intensify their cooperation with non-governmental organizations (NGOs), voluntary groups and community associations, the private and cooperative sectors in sustainable human settlements development; and - (e) support public-private partnerships in shelter delivery, service provision and other development activities for sustainable human settlements.
+157. The United Nations family of agencies, including the Bretton Woods institutions, the regional and subregional development banks and funds and bilateral support agencies should:

+(a) Establish and strengthen, where appropriate, cooperative mechanisms to integrate sustainable human settlement development in their policies, programmes and operations:

+(b) Establish and strengthen partnerships with international associations of local authorities and with all other stakeholders to achieve the goals of the Conference:

+(c) Develop activities aimed at strengthening the capacity of local authorities;

+(d) Intensify their cooperation with non-governmental organizations, voluntary groups and community associations. and private and cooperative sectors in sustainable human settlements development; and

+(e) Support public-private partnerships in shelter delivery. service provision and other development activities for sustainable human settlements.

-F. Implementation and Follow-up of the Global Plan of Action
+F. Implementation and follow-up of the Global Plan of Action

 158. The long-term impact of the commitments made by Governments and the international community at Habitat II will depend on the implementation of actions agreed upon.
-Also, National Plans of Action and other relevant national programmes and actions on sustainable human settlements development and shelter provision will need to be evaluated in order to make appropriate modifications.
+Also, national plans of action and other relevant national programmes and actions on sustainable human settlements development and shelter provision will need to be evaluated in order to make appropriate modifications.
 Moreover, effective systems need to be utilized to assess progress in implementing the Global Plan of Action, with a view to encouraging Governments to sustain and improve their performances and strengthen international cooperation.

-2. Tracking progress on the Global Plan of Action6
+2. Tracking progress on the Global Plan of Action Plan of Action6

-- 159. The United Nations Commission on Human Settlements should carry out periodic reviews to assess the integration of settlements development with broader environmental, social and economic development considerations.
+159. The United Nations Commission on Human Settlements should carry out periodic reviews to assess the integration of settlements development with broader environmental. social and economic development considerations.
 The first major review should take place in the year 2000 and should be discussed by the Commission at its 18th session.
-This activity will have the following purposes: - (a) to track the progress in the implementation of the Habitat Agenda and activities related to sustainable settlements development and shelter provision, including the relevant commitments contained in Agenda 21; - (b) to receive and analyze relevant input from competent non-governmental organizations and local authorities in the context of the overall implementation of the Habitat Agenda;
+This activity will have the following purposes:

+(a) To track the progress in the implementation of the Habitat Agenda and activities related to sustainable settlements development and shelter provision, including the relevant commitments contained in Agenda 21:

+(b) To receive and analyse relevant input from competent non-governmental organizations and local authorities in the context of the overall implementation of the Habitat Agenda;